Connect with us

 “Wearable tech, like the smart helmets developed by companies such as SmartCap Technologies, is helping to increase safety on construction sites,” GlobalData’s lead economist Danny Richards said.

-“SmartCap measures workers’ fatigue levels and detects micro-sleeps, alerting them when they are in need of a break.”
+“SmartCap measures workers’ fatigue levels and detects micro-sleeps, alerting them when they need a break.”

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.